TabMGP: Martingale Posterior with TabPFN

 \paragraph{Why not other transformers?} Large language models and other pretrained transformers often exhibit in-context learning: given a context $z_{1:i}$ and query $x_{i+1}$, they can produce a prediction for $y_{i+1}$.
 In this sense, they share the same basic mechanism as TabPFN.
 However, they lack the two further properties that make TabPFN especially well-suited as a predictive rule for martingale posteriors.

 First, they are not row-permutation invariant.
-Because such models rely on positional embeddings, their predictions change with the ordering of training examples, unless explicit averaging is performed across permutations.
-Second, they are not trained to approximate Bayesian posterior predictive distributions: their training objectives are tailored to next-token prediction in text rather than calibrated probabilistic prediction for supervised tabular tasks.
+Since such models rely on positional embeddings, their predictions change with the ordering of training examples, unless explicit averaging is performed across permutations.
+Second, they are not trained to approximate a Bayesian PPD: their training objectives are tailored to next-token text prediction rather than calibrated probabilistic prediction for supervised tabular tasks.
 These differences mean that, although generic transformers can perform in-context learning, their predictive distributions are not naturally aligned with the martingale posterior framework.